 A current curriculum vitae or resumé

-Admission to the Ph.D. degree program in Women's Studies may also be awarded on a provisional basis.
+Admission to the Ph.D. degree program in Multicultural Women's and Gender Studies may also be awarded on a provisional basis.
 Applicants who do not meet the unconditional criteria for admission, but who have a GPA of at least 3.0 on prior graduate-level course work, may be considered for provisional admission on an individual basis.
 Additional factors that will be considered in the provisional decision include the following:

 - Verbal and quantitative scores on the Graduate Record Examination (GRE)